 - BCA Green Mark for Super Low Energy Buildings (GM SLE) is an additional recognition to GM NRB: 2015 and GM ENRB: 2017 - Applicable for new and existing non-residential buildings including commercial, industrial and institutional buildings as well as schools.
 The effective date for this scheme is 5 September 2018 onwards. - BCA Green Mark for Residential Buildings: 2016 (GM RB:2016) - Applicable for new private and public residential developments.
-The effective date for this scheme is 1 December 2017 onwards. - BCA Green Mark for Existing Non-Residential Buildings (GM ENRB:2017) - Applicable to existing commercial, industrial and institutional buildings under operation.
-The effective date for this scheme is 13 September 2017 onwards. - BCA Green Mark for Existing Non-Residential Buildings (Version 3.0) - Applicable to existing commercial, industrial and institutional buildings under operation.
-The effective date for this scheme is 26 July 2012 onwards. - BCA Green Mark for Non-Residential Existing Buildings (Version NREB 2.1) - Applicable to existing commercial, industrial and institutional buildings under operation.
-Assessment by this criteria is necessary for application of GMIS (Existing Building).
-The effective date for this scheme is 1 December 2009 onwards. - BCA Green Mark for Existing Residential Buildings (Version ERB 1.1) - Applicable for existing private and public residential developments.
+The effective date for this scheme is 1 December 2017 onwards. - BCA Green Mark for Transit Stations (GM TS: 2018) -Applicable for new rail or light rail stations such as MRT Stations.
+The effective date for this scheme is 1 November 2019 onwards. - BCA Green Mark for Existing Non-Residential Buildings (GM ENRB:2017) - Applicable to existing commercial, industrial and institutional buildings under operation.
+The effective date for this scheme is 13 September 2017 onwards. - BCA Green Mark for Existing Residential Buildings (Version ERB 1.1) - Applicable for existing private and public residential developments.
 The effective date for this scheme is 27 March 2015 onwards. - BCA Green Mark for Existing Schools (Version 2.0) -Applicable to Ministry of Education main stream schools (excluding International schools, Universities and Institute of Higher Learning: Polytechnics and Institute of Technical Education).
-The effective date for this scheme is 1 January 2016 onwards.
+The effective date for this scheme is 1 January 2016 onwards. - BCA HPB Green Mark for Healthier Workplaces (GM HW: 2018) - Applicable for new office fit-outs and existing offices in operation.
+The effective date for this scheme is 1 October 2018 onwards and will replace the current BCA Green Mark for office interior (Version 1.1) starting from 1 April 2019. - BCA Green Mark for Landed Houses (Version LH/1.0) -Applicable for landed housing projects.
+The effective date for this scheme is 27 May 2009 onwards.

-- BCA HPB Green Mark for Healthier Workplaces (GM HW: 2018) Applicable for new office fit-outs and existing offices in operation.
-The effective date for this scheme is 1 October 2018 onwards and will replace the currrent BCA Green Mark for office interior (Version 1.1) starting from 1 April 2019. - BCA Green Mark for Landed Houses (Version LH/1.0) Applicable for landed housing projects.
-The effective date for this scheme is 27 May 2009 onwards. - BCA Green Mark for Infrastructure (Version 1.0) -Applicable for infrastructure projects (e.g. barrages, roads, bridges).
-The effective date for this scheme is 27 May 2009 onwards. - BCA Green Mark for Districts (Version 2.1) -Applicable for district projects.
-The effective date for this scheme is 1 January 2017 onwards. - BCA Green Mark for Restaurants (Version 1.0) -Applicable for restaurants.
-The effective date for this scheme is 20 April 2018 onwards. - BCA Green Mark for Supermarket (Version 1.0) -Applicable for supermarket.
+- BCA Green Mark for Infrastructure (Version 1.0) Applicable for infrastructure projects (e.g. barrages, roads, bridges).
+The effective date for this scheme is 27 May 2009 onwards. - BCA Green Mark for Districts (Version 2.1) Applicable for district projects.
+The effective date for this scheme is 1 January 2017 onwards. - BCA Green Mark for Restaurants (Version 1.0) Applicable for restaurants.
+The effective date for this scheme is 20 April 2018 onwards. - BCA Green Mark for Supermarket (Version 1.0) Applicable for supermarket.
 The effective date for this scheme is 11 October 2012 onwards. - BCA-IMDA Green Mark for Existing Data Centres (Version EDC/1.1) - Applicable for existing data centres.
-The effective date for this scheme is 11 October 2012 onwards. - BCA-IMDA Green Mark for New Data Centres (Version NDC/1.1) - Applicable for new data centres.
-The effective date for this scheme is 14 March 2013 onwards. - BCA Green Mark for Retail (Version 1.0) Applicable for retail tenants.
-The effective date for this scheme is 20 December 2017 onwards. - BCA Green Mark for Laboratories (GM Lab:2017) -Applicable for laboratories within buildings.
+The effective date for this scheme is 11 October 2012 onwards. - BCA-IMDA Green Mark for Existing Data Centres (GM EDC:2019) Pilot version - applicable for existing data centres. - BCA-IMDA Green Mark for New Data Centres (Version NDC/1.1) - Applicable for new data centres.
+The effective date for this scheme is 14 March 2013 onwards. - BCA-IMDA Green Mark for New Data Centres (GM NDC:2019) Pilot version Applicable for new data centres. - BCA Green Mark for Retail (Version 1.0) Applicable for retail tenants.
+The effective date for this scheme is 20 December 2017 onwards. - BCA Green Mark for Laboratories (GM Lab:2017) Applicable for laboratories within buildings.
 The effective date for this scheme is 13 June 2017 onwards.

 The Green Mark rates the environmental friendliness of a building based on a point scoring approach.
-Depending on the score, the rating is categorized in four levels - Platinum, GoldPLUS, Gold and Certified.
+Depending on the score, the rating is categorized in four levels - Platinum, Gold^{PLUS}, Gold and Certified.